 Reasons For A Law Firm Website Project To Be Delayed

 In our experience, one of the major obstacles when designing a new law firm website is content.
-Rarely is enough time given to content and is often the main reason for a delay with a website project.
+Rarely is enough time given to content and is often the main reason for delay with a website project.

 - Old Content is just copied across

-- Outsourced Content is never signed off
+- Outsourced Content is never signed off by the client

-Don't under estimate the length of time it can take to source, review and sign off content for your new website and make sure you allow for this in your project timelines.
+Don't underestimate the length of time it can take to source, review and sign off content for your new website and make sure you allow for this in your project timelines.